silas-wr/crate/README.md

 ## History

 The Crate Programming Language originated (in my mind) when I decided I wanted to be able to run a container _within_ my code.
 Moreover, I wanted to be able to control the _permissions_ of the container, as well as letting the container manage its variables.
 In short, I wanted what I've termed a _self-contained environment_.
 So that's why I decided to make Crate.
-I didn't know where to start so naturally I started with the language I'm most familiar with: Python.
+I didn't know where to start, so naturally I chose the language I'm most familiar with: Python.
 Afterwards, I decided to move closer to C/C++.
 Since I didn't know either, I started with Java.
 Now, I've begun to learn C and C++ with books and the Internet.

 ## Moving from Java to C/C++